 South Lake Tahoe is home to some great fishing charters.
 They usually have daily tours that leave from the local marinas.
 There are also adventure guide companies based out of the area that will show you around, so if fishing is just a small portion of what you want to do, they can usually tailor your daily adventures based on your needs.

 Of course, thanks to this years snow totals, there are still resorts that have extended their ski operations.
 Boating and beach days are also in full swing along with other water sports like stand up paddle and kayaking.
 If you are in town during this time of year, there really is no shortage of activities.
+Besides, the last one you can find at Smart Start Kayaking website.
 The best part about it, is that they are all located just minutes from your vacation rental in South Lake Tahoe.
 For more information on South Lake Tahoe vacation rentals, give us a call.
 We would be happy to help!